 So, how can you get around this danger?
 Refer to the photo you took or note you made of how the wires were connected.
-This will help you to reattach them the right way round.
+This will help you to reattach them the right way around.
 You should be attaching ground to ground and black to black.

 Wrap the wires clockwise so that they cover ⅔ of the terminal screws.
 Firmly tighten the screws and this will compress the wires slightly.

-Put All Covers, Accessories and Fixture Back in Place
+Put All Covers, Accessories, and Fixture Back in Place

 Use a screwdriver to screw down the covers and accessories you removed earlier.